 About Givens Highland Farms

 Givens Highland Farms residents contribute their broad range of interests, vast experiences, and fascinating backgrounds to enrich their new home.
-Nearly 375 residents come together at Givens Highland Farms after building lives in places across the country and traveling throughout the world.
+Nearly 375 senior residents come together at Givens Highland Farms after building lives in places across the country and traveling throughout the world.
 These varied experiences promote an atmosphere of camaraderie and community in every sense of the word.

 Every day, our leadership and staff abide by our core values of commitment, caring, courage and collaboration.
 We keep our mission “Improving lives through communities, services, and outreach.” and vision “Expanding the possibilities for aging.” in mind with every decision we make at Givens Highland Farms.

 - To deliver quality care and services.